UKCloud/documentation/articles/managed-services/man-sqlserver-sco.md

 | HA - clustered
 | Always-On availability groups

+All servers which constitute this service must be patched to within 90 days of the most recent patches released by the vendor.
+Should UKCloud find during onboarding any exceptions to this policy, UKCloud has the right to cancel this service after consultation with the customer.

+UKCloud's Professional Services team can be engaged, at cost to the customer, to assess and apply outstanding patches prior to commencement of this service.

 ## Scope of Managed SQL Server service

 The following tables outline the boundaries of responsibilities for the Managed SQL Server service.